plblum/jivs/planning/ModelRules Design for Configuration.md

 Config analysis is optional and requires the jivs-configanalysis module to be installed and its IConfigAnalysisService to be registered in services via setService().

-When the user installs and registers the config-analysis module into `JivsServices`, `RulesBase.configure()` may invoke it before building the final config.
+When the user installs and registers the config-analysis module into `JivsServices`, `ValueHostRulesBase.configure()` may invoke it before building the final config.

 ### 12.1 Service lookup